Skip to content Skip to navigation Skip to footer

 4. Select PLAN RIDE from the left side of the screen.

-You can also plan a ride by navigating to the RIDES/PLACES tab > selecting PLAN.
+You can also plan a ride by navigating to the RIDES/PLACES tab, navigating to the ROUTES tab, and selecting PLAN RIDE.

 5. Select the trail type.